tanaypratap/react-webpack2-starter/README.md

 A simple starter pack for React Redux with chunking and versioning in Webpack 2 to optimize speed.
 There's also an express server for the same.
 It serves both production and development builds.

+### Disclaimer
+This project was started to understand the entire ecosystem.
+This was before Create-React-App.
+If you're starting a new project then use CRA from facebook.

 ## Dependencies
 node v6.9.5